Explore Europe’s finest lakes and mountains on foot. Explore Europe’s finest lakes and mountains on foot.

 For serious hikers, some destinations simply must be experienced at least once: Mountaineering legend Chamonix is home to some must-hike trails – not least the Tour of Mont Blanc, Aiguilles Rouges and Haute Route.
 Zermatt has a thwacking great 400km of trails up to and above 3000m – skirting lakes, crossing meadows and opening up glorious views of the Matterhorn.
 In the Jungfrau region, Murren, Grindelwald and Wengen are brimming with paths passing waterfalls, lakes and alpine huts; served by cable cars and the legendary railway that chugs up and down the mountain.

 If you like to combine good walks with a spot of Dolce far Niente, the Italian Lakes are terrific.
 At Lake Garda, choose between the high altitude slopes of Baldo, the rolling Morenic hills and the flat promenade along the water’s edge.
 Plan your routes around historic sites, gardens, olive groves and vineyards - then schedule time to put your feet up and enjoy the good views, food and vino.
+Then you have the Dolomites, where charming old villages like Selva, La Villa and Ortisei access paths within view of the iconic, UNESCO protected peaks.

 Austria’s one of those places that leaves legs itching to explore more - no wonder when there’s everything from the high trails of Ischgl to the lakeside paths of Zell am See.
 Mayrhofen’s spot on if you like to come home to lively beer gardens, while Kitzbühel’s much loved for its postcard-ready town centre and high end hotels.